Felixrising/ShellyEMMonitorLEDs/README.md

 ---

-**Note**: Version 2.0-RC1 is a release candidate featuring significant improvements to WiFi management, web interface, and LED control.
-This build includes comprehensive error handling, enhanced user experience, and stability improvements.
-The periodic crash issues from earlier versions have been resolved through proper memory management, timeout handling, and network resilience features.
+**Note**: Version 2.0-RC2 is a release candidate featuring **NVS-based configuration storage** that survives filesystem updates, physical button factory reset, and comprehensive Chart.js integration.
+This build includes uploadfs-persistent settings, automatic config migration, and enhanced stability improvements.
+Settings are now stored in NVS (Non-Volatile Storage) separate from the filesystem, ensuring your configuration persists across web interface updates.

+**⚠️ Important**: This version requires a **one-time serial flash** due to partition table changes.
+After this initial flash, all future updates can be done via OTA and your settings will automatically persist.

-**Getting Started**: Flash the firmware, connect to "SheMonitorAP", configure your WiFi, and access the interactive dashboard at `http://shemonitor.local`
+**Getting Started**: Flash the firmware via serial, optionally backup your config, connect to "SheMonitorAP", configure your WiFi, and access the interactive dashboard at `http://shemonitor.local`

 **Feedback Welcome**: Please report any issues or suggestions on the GitHub repository.